DaveyDavey1901/MFS21-Book-Search-Engine/README.md

 ## Description

-In this project we had to refactor a fully functioning Google Books API built with a RESTful API and change it to a GraphQL API built with the Apollo Server.
-The App has originally been built with the MERN Stack React, MongoDB Nodejs and Expressjs.
+In this project we had to refactor a fully functioning Google Books API built with a `RESTful API` and change it to a `GraphQL API` built with the `Apollo Server`.
+The App has originally been built with the `MERN Stack React, MongoDB Nodejs and Expressjs`.

 1.  it has now been set up with an Apollo Server and uses GraphQL queries and mutations.